Till-Taeubrich/till-taeubrich/README.md

 ## 🛒 Get in touch

-There are multiple options to contact me on [My Portfolio Page](https://tilltaeubrich.com/)
+There are multiple ways to contact me on [My Portfolio Page](https://tilltaeubrich.com/)

 ## 🔧 Technologies & Tools